Set : Find the Right School

 Do you want to stay close to home, or move far away?
 Are you really into sports, or want a school that has more art and cultural activities?
 Are you hoping to live on campus in a residence hall, or in an off-campus apartment?
 Or, will you stay close to home and continue to live with your family while you go to a local college?

-These are things you will consider when choosing a school.
+These are things you might want to consider when choosing a school.
 While academic programs are very important, there are a lot of factors that go into picking a school or program.

 Try not to get too hung up on the cost of school, since there are a variety of financial aid resources.
-Of course, you have to consider the cost, but this should only be one of the things you consider when choosing a college or program.
+Cost is certainly a factor, but there are other important considerations as well when choosing a college or program.

 "Cool Tool: White House College Scorecard helps match your interests with potential colleges!